MaximPerry/EasyGrayScale-WebExtension/README.md

-# GrayScaleFiler - Web Plugin
+# EasyGrayScale - Web Extension
 Welcome!

-Firefox GrayScaleFilter was born from a need in Accessibility Testing at [Employment and Social Development Canada](https://www.canada.ca/en/employment-social-development.html).
+Firefox EasyGrayScale was born from a need in Accessibility Testing at [Employment and Social Development Canada](https://www.canada.ca/en/employment-social-development.html).

 It is free to use, open to edit and licensed [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Read our LICENSE to know more.